10 Free Summer Math Programs for High School Students

 Location: Texas Tech University (Lubbock, TX)

-Eligibility: At least 17 years of age by the program start date, and should graduate in 2023 or 2024 (U.S. and International)
+Eligibility: At least 17 years of age by the program start date and should graduate in this or next year (U.S. and International)

-The Anson L. Clark Scholar Program at Texas Tech University presents a highly prestigious and unique chance for high school juniors and seniors passionate about mathematics to partake in an intensive 7-week summer research experience.
+The Anson L. Clark Scholar Program at Texas Tech University presents a chance for high school juniors and seniors to participate in a 7-week summer research program.
 This opportunity is open to 12 highly qualified students.
-Scholars delve into their chosen subjects, including specific mathematics topics, working closely with seasoned faculty members to gain hands-on research experience.
-Upon completing their research project report, scholars receive a $750 stipend for their dedication and achievement.
+You will work with faculty members to gain research experience in advanced math.
+Upon completing your research project report, you will receive a $750 stipend.
 Learn more about this program in our blog here!

 Duration: 2 weeks